gmbecker/rmongodb/README.md

     # install.packages("devtools")
     library(devtools)
     install_github("rmongodb", "mongosoup")

-To run the unit tests:

-    R --no-save < tests/test.R

 We advice using RStudio (www.rstudio.org) for the package development.
 The RStudio .Rproj file is included in the repository.